Twarner491/Intempus.org/docs/index.md

  </p>

  <p>
   Our work is still in its initial stages with more information soon!
 Check out our <a href="/research" style="color: inherit; text-decoration: underline;">research</a> page for current progress.
-If you are interested in supporting us, please reach out to <a target="_blank" href="mailto:teddy@intempus.org" style="color: inherit; text-decoration: underline;">teddy@intempus.org</a>.
+If you are interested in working with us, please reach out to <a target="_blank" href="mailto:teddy@intempus.org" style="color: inherit; text-decoration: underline;">teddy@intempus.org</a>.
  </p>

  <p>